FoxxAdarshDev/ShopifyProductHub/replit.md

 This is a fully functional, production-ready web application for managing Shopify product content.
 The system automates the tedious process of manually adding HTML content to each product SKU by providing a user-friendly interface to create structured product tabs.
 Users can lookup products by SKU, select content tabs, fill out forms, and automatically generate and update HTML content in Shopify products.

-**Current Status:** Live and operational - successfully tested with real Shopify integration and PostgreSQL database.
+**Current Status:** Live and operational - successfully configured with PostgreSQL database and Shopify API integration.
+Manual product creation workflow implemented to handle API permission restrictions.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Database: PostgreSQL (not NeonDB) with SSL connection Shopify Store: foxxbioprocess.myshopify.com with custom credentials

 ## System Architecture